csdu/chakravyuh/README.md

 # Chakravyuh
-Chakravyuh is the online quiz organised by students of Department of Computer Science, University of Delhi.
+Chakravyuh is the online Treasure hunt organised by students of Department of Computer Science, University of Delhi.
 This is student managed application, built with Laravel, Vue.js & TailwindCSS.

 ## Local Development
 This is project is built with Laravel & Vue.js.
 Before you can start local development you need to take care of a few prerequisites, required by laravel.